 The Veteran Pension at the Aid and Attendance level is a benefit that our Veterans have earned!

 The Aid & Attendance improved monthly pension was established in 1952.
 It is the maximum amount of Pension awarded to the Wartime Veteran or surviving spouse.
 Aid & Attendance is a Veteran Pension benefit that does not require service-related injuries for compensation.

-The Aid and Attendance benefit was designed to help wartime Veterans, the and their surviving spouses pay for their senior living needs and long-term care costs, such as Assisted Living or Home Healthcare.
-It can pay up to $3,032 per month, tax free.
+The Aid and Attendance benefit was designed to help wartime Veterans and their surviving spouses pay for their senior living needs and long-term care costs, such as Assisted Living or Home Healthcare.
+It can pay up to $3,536 per month,

 In order to receive the Veteran's Pension at the Aid and Attendance level: